npms-io/npms-analyzer/docs/architecture.md

 4. Runs the evaluators
 5. Stores the result in CouchDB and Elasticsearch

-Bellow you may find additional information on the collectors and evaluators.
+Below you may find additional information on the collectors and evaluators.

 #### Collectors